GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 sure to set the correct :ref:`PS_CHAR_ENCODING <PS_CHAR_ENCODING>` with gmtset and save your script file with the same character encoding.
-Alternatively, you can substitute all non ASCII characters with their corresponding octal codes, e.g., \\265 instead of .
+Alternatively, you can substitute all non ASCII characters with their corresponding octal codes, e.g., \\265 instead of μ.
 Note, that *PostScript* fonts support only a small range of glyphs and you may have to switch the :ref:`PS_CHAR_ENCODING <PS_CHAR_ENCODING>` within your script.